kirtiparghi/Tipsy-iOS13/README.md

 # Tipsy-iOS13

-This is a Tip Calculating app developed in swift 5.1.
+This is a Tip Calculating App developed in swift 5.1.